Aware360 Wins CIO Review’s Award for the Top 20 Most Promising IoT Solutions Providers

 Customizable emergency procedures and protocols

-Customizable emergency procedures and protocols allow organizations to tailor their safety response to their specific needs and risks.
+Customizable emergency procedures and protocols allow organizations to tailor their emergency response to their specific needs and risks.
 Seeing that every organization and worker has its unique set of safety challenges and risks, having the ability to customize escalation plans ensures that the solution is best suited to addressing those challenges.
 This can help organizations to respond more effectively in emergency situations and improve overall safety outcomes.

 Customizable emergency procedures and protocols allow organizations to notify as many people as needed and set forth a pre-established escalation plan, according to the type of event registered.